lpraat/dqn/src/dqn/experiments/cartpole/README.md

 ## Results
 Both models solve the problem reaching an average reward over 100 episodes of 200.

+In the graphs the x-axis corresponds to the "relative" time in tensorboard(number of hours since the start of the training) while the y-axis corresponds to the total reward at the end of an episode.

 | Compare1: Model1(Blue) vs Model2(Orange)                              |
 |:---------------------------------------------------------------------:|
 |<img src="https://i.imgur.com/FSFv2Vb.png" width="550" height="350"/>  |